BLOG: All Things Higher Ed

 A hospitality degree opens doors to a wide range of exciting career opportunities.
 Whether you want to work in hotels, restaurants, tourism or event planning, the possibilities are endless.
 Here are some potential career paths:

-• Hotel Manager: Oversee daily operations, staff and guest experiences in hotels and resorts.
+• Hotel Manager: Oversee daily operations, marketing strategies, staff and guest experiences in hotels and resorts.

-• Restaurant Manager: Manage dining establishments, coordinate staff and ensure customer satisfaction.
+• Restaurant Manager: Manage dining establishments and finances, coordinate staff and ensure customer satisfaction.

 • Event Manager: Plan and execute corporate events, weddings and special occasions.

-• Resort or Cruise Director: Create and manage entertainment programs for vacation destinations.
+• Resort or Cruise Director: Schedule, create and manage entertainment programs and activities.

-• Catering Manager: Oversee food service operations for events, banquets and corporate functions.
+• Catering Manager: Oversee menu creation and food service operations for events and corporate functions.

 Non-traditional jobs

-• Travel Consultant: Help clients plan vacations, business trips and group tours.
+• Travel Consultant: Plan and organize vacations, business trips and group tours based on client needs.

 • Human Resources Manager: Recruit and train employees in hospitality businesses.

-• Sales and Marketing Manager: Promote hotels, resorts or restaurants to attract customers.
+• Sales and Marketing Manager: Promote hotels, resorts or restaurants to attract customers and increase both brand awareness and revenue.

 • Entrepreneur: Start your own hospitality-related business, such as a catering company or event planning service.

-• Luxury Brand Manager: Work with high-end hospitality brands in sales, marketing or guest experience roles.
+• Luxury Brand Manager: Promote the image of high-end hospitality brands through sales, marketing or guest experience roles.

 Salary expectations

 Hospitality careers can offer competitive salaries, especially in management roles.
-While entry-level positions may start lower, salaries increase with experience, leadership roles, and specialized skills.
-Here are some average salary ranges for key hospitality careers:
+While entry-level positions may start lower, salaries increase with experience, leadership roles and specialized skills.
+Here are some average salaries for key hospitality careers:

 The value of a hospitality degree

 One of the biggest advantages of a hospitality degree is its versatility.
 The skills you gain are transferable to many industries, including tourism, entertainment, corporate events and business management.
-Plus, hospitality careers often provide the opportunity to travel, work in diverse environments and meet people from all over the world.
+Plus, hospitality careers often provide the opportunity to travel and meet people from all over the world.

 Tips for success

-• Gain hands-on experience: Internships, part-time jobs or volunteer work in hospitality settings will boost your resume and prepare you for the workforce.
+1. Gain hands-on experience: Internships or volunteer work in hospitality settings will boost your resume and prepare you for the workforce.

-• Develop strong leadership skills: Take on leadership roles in clubs, organizations or group projects to enhance your management abilities.
+2. Develop strong leadership skills: Take on leadership roles in clubs or group projects to enhance your management abilities.

-• Network: Attend industry events, join hospitality organizations and connect with professionals in the field.
+3. Network: Join hospitality organizations and connect with professionals in the field.

-• Stay up-to-date: The hospitality industry is always evolving.
-Keep up with trends, new technologies, and customer expectations.
+4. Stay up-to-date: The hospitality industry is always evolving.
+Keep up with trends, new technologies and customer expectations.

-• Be adaptable: Hospitality careers often require flexibility and the ability to handle unexpected challenges positively.
+5. Be adaptable: Hospitality careers often require flexibility and the ability to handle unexpected challenges in a positive way.

 Exploring hospitality at Central Michigan University